 As neutron imaging works with a so-called parallel beam the resolution is directly coupled to the field-of-view.
 The pixel resolution is calculated by dividing the field-of-view by the number of pixels along the x and y direction.
 Nowadays the digital cameras used for neutron imaging have about 2k x 2k pixels.
-With field-of-views ranging from 27mm x 27mm up to 400mm x 400mm the resolution ranges from 13,5 µm/pixel to 200 µm/pixel.
-Hence, an appropriate szintillator needs to be chosen.
-For the high-resolution measurements with a Gadolinium based scinitillator is ideal where as for the measurements with resolutions starting from 50 µm a 6LiF:ZnS screen is recommended.
+With field-of-views ranging from 27mm x 27mm up to 400mm x 400mm the resolution ranges from 13.5 µm/pixel to 200 µm/pixel.
+Hence, an appropriate scintillator needs to be chosen.
+For the high-resolution measurements with a Gadolinium based scinitillator is ideal whereas for the measurements with resolutions starting from 50 µm a 6LiF:ZnS screen is recommended.

 Example of neutron tomographies of a diesel particulate filter using a standard and high-resolution setup is shown in the figure below.

 For further information please visit: Paul Scherrer Institute